 The field education components of the ministry program offer students the opportunity to combine practice and reflection in their theological education.

-The aim of field education is not only to provide practical experience in the arts of ministry, but also to foster mutual enrichment between the academic study and the practice of ministry -- to allow for practical engagement in the tasks of ministry to challenge and enrich the student’s academic study at the Divinity School, and for this study to challenge and enrich the student’s practice of ministry.
+The aim of field education is not only to provide practical experience, but also to foster mutual enrichment between the academic study and the practice of religious leadership – to allow for practical engagement in the tasks of ministry to challenge and enrich the student’s academic study at the Divinity School, and for this study to challenge and enrich the student’s professional practice.

 In the first year of study, students participate in a community engagement experiences in conjunction with their Colloquium studies, spending time in a nontraditional ministry settings unique to the South Side of Chicago.
-Some of the ministry partners include: Spiritual Care Program at Jackson Park Hospital and the Cook County Jail.
+Some of the ministry partners include the Spiritual Care Program at Jackson Park Hospital and the Cook County Jail.

-The field education internship takes place during the student’s second year in the program, concurrent with the Arts of Ministry sequence on worship and preaching, pastoral care and leadership, and the field education Practicum.
-Each student works 15–20 hours per week in a local religious community, under the direction of a Teaching Pastor or Supervisor who is considered adjunct faculty for the year.
-The student meets with the supervisor for at least an hour each week to reflect on the practice of ministry and forms a Lay Committee of three to five congregants for additional feedback during the year.
-In consultation with the Director of Field Education the student chooses the religious communitywith which he or she will work during their first year of study.
+The field education internship takes place during the student’s second year in the program, concurrent with the Arts of Ministry sequence on ritual and preaching, spiritual care and leadership, and the field education Practicum.
+Each student works 15–20 hours per week in a local religious community, under the direction of a site supervisor.
+The student meets with the supervisor for at least an hour each week to reflect on the practice of religious leadership and forms a Lay Committee of three to five congregants for additional feedback during the year.
+In consultation with the Director of Field Education the student chooses the religious community with which he or she will work during their first year of study.
 Current students may find the necessary forms for the congregational placement in the appendices of the Ministry Handbook.